ryantd42/NY-Legislative-Git/2023/A7424A-2023/bill.md

-  (f) The task force shall make a preliminary report to the governor and the legislature of its findings, conclusions, recommendations and activ- ities  already  undertaken  by the task force, not later than January 1, 2024, and a final report of its findings,  conclusions,  recommendations and  activities  already  undertaken  by  the task force, not later than
+  (f) The task force shall make a preliminary report to the governor and the legislature of its findings, conclusions, recommendations and activ- ities  already  undertaken  by the task force, not later than January 1,
- A. 7424  3
+ A. 7424--A  3

- September  1,  2024  and  shall  submit  with  its  reports  legislative proposals as it deems necessary to implement its recommendations.
+ 2025, and a final report of its findings,  conclusions,  recommendations and  activities  already  undertaken  by  the task force, not later than September  1,  2025  and  shall  submit  with  its  reports  legislative proposals as it deems necessary to implement its recommendations.
   §  2.
 This  act  shall take effect immediately and shall expire three years after it  shall  have  become  a  law  when  upon  such  date  the